Rohan-B/grape_expectations/README.md

 # Grape Expectations
-Uses a Recurrent Neural Net to determine the origin of wine based on a review.
+Uses a Convolutional Neural Net to determine the origin of wine based on a review.
 Wine reviews found on [kaggle](https://www.kaggle.com/zynicide/wine-reviews).